 20. Beagle Shepherd (Beagle x German Shepherd)

 If you’re looking for a loyal canine companion, the beagle German shepherd mix is a great choice.
-These active pups are wickedly smart and happy to learn just about any trick, so long as you have a treat or two to offer in exchange.
+This active pup is wickedly smart and happy to learn just about any trick, so long as you have a treat or two to offer in exchange.

-Just understand that these mixes are going to shed quite a bit, mostly due to their German shepherd parent.
-So, they’re not the best mixed-breed mutt for owners who like a tidy house.
+Just understand that this mix will shed quite a bit, mostly due to his German shepherd parent.
+So, he’s not the best mixed-breed mutt for owners who like a tidy house.

 We hope you loved our beagle crossbreed compilation and would love to hear what you think!
 Please feel free to share your own beagle mix photo’s with us and be sure to leave us a comment below.